bitovi/academy/src/technology-consulting/9-building-rapport.md

 - **Dress the part:** Wear business casual attire for your initial meeting, whether in-person or virtual.
 Adjust your attire to align with the client’s workplace culture subsequently.
 - **Be punctual:** Arrive on time for meetings, whether they are in-person or virtual.
 Being punctual shows respect for the client’s time and demonstrates reliability.
-- **Introduce yourself:** Prepare a brief, engaging introduction that includes a unique fact about yourself to make you memorable.
+- **Introduce yourself:** Prepare a brief, engaging introduction that includes how your skills and experience are relevant to the client’s project.

 Be present in virtual calls: